ctrl-alt-del/devenv/README.md

 ```sh
 java -version
 ```
 [BACK TO TOP](#table-of-contents)

 ### Java on Fedora
-To install Oracle Java for Ubuntu, follow the same process for [Mac](#java-on-mac), but download the "Linux x64" or "Linux 32" `rpm` file instead.
+To install Oracle Java for Ubuntu, follow the same process for [Ubuntu](#java-on-ubuntu).

-Similarily, to install OpenJDK on Fedora, you can do so by running:
+Similarily, if you want to install OpenJDK on Fedora, you can do so by running:
 ```sh
 sudo yum install java-1.7.0-openjdk-devel
 ```
 [BACK TO TOP](#table-of-contents)

 ## Python